Our Partners

 Our prints are hand block printed by artisans in India, preserving and celebrating this ancient craft.
 Tharangini is based in Bangalore, India and was established in 1977, and is home to a number of expert block print artisans.

 Tharangini is a women-led and inclusive business paying fair wages.
-They also provide their staff with private medical insurance, pandemic support, paid leave and annual bonus.
+They also provide their staff with private medical insurance, paid leave and annual bonus.
 Tharangini run community outreach programs and are environmentally focused, sourcing locally and using natural and organic dyes.
 They also have ISO 26000 certification.

 Auromira Exports in Puducherry, India